Our Lack of Focus on Near-Earth Objects Could Lead to Earth’s Destruction

 A Renewed Emphasis on the Long Game

 As humans, it is in our nature to worry about immediate threats and to neglect the longer term concerns, even if they are inevitable.

 Unfortunately, the threat of NEOs is not something about which we have the luxury of procrastination.
 With thousands of potentially threatening NEOs that we do know about, and thousands more that we don’t, the actual risks to civilization are unquantifiable.

 Even if the likelihood of a devastating impact in the near-term is low, the eventuality of another major threat to our planet – like that which killed off the dinosaurs – is inexorable.
 If we don’t give NASA the financial support it needs, every bit of history, science, technology, art, music and progress that we’ve made could be completely wiped out.
 The human project could be over in an instant.

 We need a renewed focus on the long-term perspectives that ensure the survival of our species and our planet.
 I urge everyone to support political and social leaders who advocate greater funding for NASA and who recognize the importance of what our nation’s space resources do.
 If we’re going to overcome the threat we face from NEOs, we must give this threat the attention and concern it truly deserves.

 About the Author

-Dr. Gary Deel is a Faculty Director in the School of Business at American Public University.
+Dr. Gary Deel is a Faculty Director in the School of Business at American Military University.
 He holds a JD in Law and a Ph.D. in Hospitality/Business Management.
 Gary also holds a Bachelor’s Degree in Space Studies and is an avid student of the astronomical sciences.